julianiacoponi/markdown-cv/index.md

 - 1:1 (First Class Honours)

 `January 2001 - July 2012` *Berkhamsted School, Berkhamsted, UK*
-- 6 A-levels (4A*s, 2As)
+- 6 A-levels (4A\*s, 2As), 13 GCSEs (13A\*s), 1 FSMQ (A)
-- 13 GCSEs (13A*s), 1 FSMQ (A)
+___
 ## Professional Experience

 `January 2018 – ongoing` *Cisco Systems, Bedfont Lakes, Feltham*

 __Software Engineer in Test, Cloud Media Engineering__
-- Developer of the testing framework, including autotests, for the video composition and transcoding service of Webex, Cisco’s world-leading cloud videoconferencing platform.
+- **Developer of the testing framework**, including autotests, for the video composition and transcoding service of Webex, Cisco’s world-leading cloud videoconferencing platform.
-- Responsible for programming realistic simulations of new features of this microservice for its automated testing pipeline.
+- **Responsible for** the programming of and experimentation of realistic simulations of new features for an automated testing pipeline.
+This involves: generating, sending, receiving, decoding and analysing of media packets (using Python bindings for GStreamer), as well as the network signalling (using Docker on Linux) and platform development (with Kubernetes and AWS) necessary for realistic simulations.
-- This includes the generating, sending, receiving, decoding and analysing of media packets (using Python bindings for GStreamer), as well as the network signalling (using Docker on Linux) and platform development (with Kubernetes and AWS) necessary to interact with the service in a realistic way.
+- **Responsible for** maintaining, improving, and ensuring the veracity of the automated testing pipeline, which allows for the continuous deployment of code to datacentres across the globe.
-- Member of the team responsible for maintaining, improving, and ensuring the veracity of the automated testing pipeline, which continuously deploys code daily to datacentres across the globe.
+- **Responsible for** around-the-clock continuous operation of the service, including responding to alerts and resolving urgent customer incidents in real-time.
-- Member of the team responsible for around-the-clock continuous operation of the service, including responding to alerts and resolving incidents in real-time.
+- **Presented** “Anatomy of an Autotest Architecture” at Cisco TechZone X UK 2020.

 `September 2017 – January 2018` *Citrix Systems UK, Chalfont St. Peter*